-In accordance with European and Belgian Signature law, private keys are generated on secure signature smartcards.
+In accordance with European and Belgian Signature law, private keys are generated on secure signature smart cards.
 The Card manufacturer is responsible for securing the smart card on which the Qualified Signature Creation Device (QSCD) resides with a Personal Identification Number (PIN).
-The Certificate Holder, the citizen, is responsible for keeping the PIN for their smartcard secret.
+The Certificate Holder, the citizen, is responsible for keeping the PIN for their smart card secret. certipost checks bi-yearly that the Belgian eID card is on the EU QSCD list.